rueian/opalego/README.md

 Although OPA Rego has that ability, it will become quite hard to read and write the Rego files.

-While using per user/group rego moele, it will be much simpler, for example:
+While using per user/group rego model, it will be much simpler, for example:

 ```rego
 package user1